-Put a reminder on your calendar because amid the soccer practices, gymnastics meets, dance rehearsals and baseball doubleheaders comes Mother’s Day on May 12.
+Put a reminder on your calendar for May 9 because before you know it, Mother’s Day will be here.
 For many moms, it’s a welcome day of pampering and acknowledgment, flowers and homemade cards.
-Traditionally, it’s an opportunity for a delicious brunch, but the D.C. area offers so many more ways to celebrate: tours of historic homes, bowling and even a free movie night.
-Here are 11 ways to celebrate Mom, but check out last year’s list, too, because many of the same opportunities are available again.
+Traditionally, it’s an opportunity for a delicious brunch, but the DC area (and beyond) offers so many more ways to celebrate: tours of historic homes, champagne toasts and even a flying circus act.
+Here are 11 ways to celebrate Mom on her big day.

 Weekend at Mount Vernon

 George Washington is often called the father of our nation, so spend Mother’s Day with the mother of our country, Martha Washington – or at least at the place she called home.
-A modern-day Martha will give all moms a lavender sachet on the mansion’s piazza.
 Tour the house where they lived and entertained in a spectacular aqua-colored room that doesn’t look a day older than its 200-plus years.
 Meander through the property’s well-kept and blooming gardens.
 There are plenty of places for that perfect family photo op, too.

 Where: 3200 Mount Vernon Memorial Highway, Mount Vernon

-Keep the history buff happy with lunch and a tour of the quirky Mansion on O Street.
-Lunch has two seatings – noon and 2:30 p.m. – and consists of choices such as beef tenderloin, pasta, salmon, marinated beets and goat cheese, fruit, and dessert.
-After lunch, tour the mansion, made of five interconnected townhouses, more than 100 rooms and 70 secret doors.
+Keep the history buff happy with chocolate, champagne and a tour of the quirky Mansion on O Street.
+After indulging in a bit of bubbly, tour the mansion, made of five interconnected townhouses, more than 100 rooms and 70 secret doors.
 It dates to 1892, and the rooms offer varying architectural, artistic and design periods, ranging from the Victorian Age to Art Deco.

 Where: 2020 O St., NW

-One more for the history lover, this museum is offering free tours to mothers and grandmothers accompanied by paying children, who will have a chance to make a Mother’s Day card.
-This location is fitting for moms because its goal is to show what colonial life was like for former owner Lettice Lee and the other women who lived there.
+One more for the history lover, this location is fitting for moms because its goal is to show what colonial life was like for former owner Lettice Lee and the other women who lived there.
 Youngsters can have a chance to fight for independence during a hands-on program and pretend to be part of a spy mission for Washington (there he is again!).

 Cost: $5/adult, $2/child ages 5-18, free/child ages 4 and younger, $4/senior